szeghybarna/srflw/content/en/spotify-draft.md

 By the way, the MIX lists are there because, with a bit of attention, you can move to 60 BPM and 120 BPM in the same way; you just have to halve or double the beat - our brain does it for us, and we won't run at a different beat.

+Have a question?
+Would you recommend music?
+Head to [Facebook group](https://www.facebook.com/groups/1098348161611343 "Facebook group").

 Last updated: {{ date }}, {{table|length}} tracks